-I think I can speak for both Jason Outenreath (Director, Cinematographer, Producer) and myself (Editor, Composer, Producer) when I say that making a feature length documentary is a pretty gargantuan undertaking.
+I think I can speak for both Jason Outenreath (Director, Cinematographer, Producer) and myself (Editor, Producer) when I say that making a feature length documentary is a pretty gargantuan undertaking.

 To make a movie like this, that is to say completely independently, requires a gung-ho and steadfast commitment to tackling difficult creative challenges on a daily basis.
-The kind of sustained mental and physical strain that comes with producing an independent film can lead to moments of doubt and often overwhelming fatigue, but what keeps us excited and energized and focused on the finish line is remembering the reason we decided to make this thing in the first place: to share the stories of these amazing Nicaraguans with as many people as we can, and to give audiences an entertaining and enlightening experience of these kids’ unique world.
+The kind of sustained mental and physical strain that comes with producing an independent film can lead to moments of doubt and often overwhelming fatigue, but what keeps us excited and energized and focused on the finish line is remembering the reason we decided to make this thing in the first place: to share the stories of rural Nicaraguans with as many people as we can, and to give audiences an entertaining and enlightening experience of these kids’ unique world.

 One of the challenges I had in the months leading up to the launch of the website and the kickstarter page was designing an eye catching and unique movie title logo that comments on both the tone and content of the film we want to make.
 Since the movie is essentially about kids, I started with that.